 The exception?
 They placed it inside the sandwich instead of outside.

-Where the French ate their meats and breads on a spread similar to a charcuterie board, the Vietnmese needed something convenient and portable to fit in with their bustling and slowly modernizing industrial life.
+Where the French ate their meats and bread on a spread similar to a charcuterie board, the Vietnamese needed something convenient and portable to fit in with their bustling and slowly modernizing industrial life.
 In many ways, the Bánh Mì was an invention of necessity – an affordable yet delicious way to enjoy a full meal without having to sit down and stop to eat it.

 Today, Vietnamese cold cuts are still a mainstay of the Bánh Mì.
-Ham, Vietnamese sausage and minced pork are commonly included in Bánh Mì around the world, with some electing to use grilled meats instead.
-The saltiness that cold cuts deliver provides a refreshing contrast against the other ingredients included in the Bánh Mì.
+Ham, Vietnamese sausage and minced pork are commonly included in Bánh Mì worldwide, with some electing to use grilled meats instead.
+Cold cuts’ saltiness provides a refreshing contrast against the other ingredients in the Bánh Mì.

 Vegetables

-These vegetables add a crunchy texture to the sandwich and helps cut the richness and fat from the pâté, mayonnaise and cold cuts.
-They’re an essential ingredient in Bánh Mì but if you’re not particularly interested in some of the extreme flavours that some of these herbs provide, you can always ask your sandwich artist to opt out from including them! \
+These vegetables add a crunchy texture to the sandwich and help cut the richness and fat from the pâté, mayonnaise and cold cuts.
+They’re an essential ingredient in Bánh Mì, but if you’re not particularly interested in some of the extreme flavours of some of these herbs, you can always ask your sandwich artist to opt-out from including them!

 Bánh Mì 101 – Built to Your Tastes

-While these ingredients are commonly included in all Bánh Mì, that doesn’t mean you have to include them in yours!
+While these ingredients are commonly included in all Bánh Mì, that doesn’t mean you must have them!

-The best part about visiting a local Vietnamese delicatessen is that you can be the master of your own sandwich.
-If there’s something you don’t like and want excluded or something that you love and want extra of, just let your sandwich artist know!
-At Ba Le Deli, we love serving our community and have been doing so for more than 30 years.
-Let us customize your sandwich specifically to your liking so you can experience the taste and freshness of an authentic Vietnamese Bánh Mì.
+The best part about visiting a local Vietnamese delicatessen is that you can be the master of your sandwich.
+If you don’t like something and want to be excluded or something that you love and want extra of, just let your sandwich artist know!
+At Ba Le Deli, we love serving our community and have been doing so for over 30 years.
+Check out our menu and create your perfect Bánh Mì today.
+Let us customize your sandwich to your liking so you can experience the taste and freshness of an authentic Vietnamese Bánh Mì.